Dead tree toppled on toddlers: Discoveries Educare fined more than $210,000

 An early childcare centre has been fined more than $200,000 after it failed to identify the danger posed by a dead tree that toppled and injured toddlers.

-Four toddlers were seriously injured when the tree toppled to the ground of the outside play area at Discoveries Educare in the Auckland suburb of Newmarket.
+Four toddlers were seriously injured when the tree fell to the ground of the outside play area at Discoveries Educare in the Auckland suburb of Newmarket.

 A "large cracking noise" was heard as the tree collapsed on and around children and adults on November 8, 2016, Judge Eddie Paul said.

-The four children were hospitalised, with one boy suffered several fractures, including two to his skull.
+The four children were hospitalised, with a 2-year-old boy suffering several bone fractures, including two to his skull.

 A girl suffered a serious facial laceration that her mother had described as being "down to the bone" which required revision surgery in 2018.

-The court heard she has become self-conscious of her appearance, losing confidence and finding it harder to make eye contact with people.
+The court heard she has become self-conscious of her appearance, lost confidence and found it harder to make eye contact with people.

 "And perhaps disturbingly now draws herself with a scar," Judge Paul said.

-A victim impact statement written by the parent of the boy was read to Auckland District Court today.
+A victim impact statement written by the parents of the boy was read to Auckland District Court today.

+They said their once outgoing, happy boy now appeared to be a nervous boy all the time.

-They said their once outgoing boy was now fearful of small spaces and being left alone.
+He was fearful of trees, small spaces, being left alone and suffered from nightmares, the court heard.

 "It is like he is scared of everything now."

-They were worried his education would suffer in the future, the court heard.
+They were worried his education and ability to socialise with others would suffer in the future, the court heard.

 "He is our only child and he is the hope of our whole family."